jhvanderschee/hugobricks/content/_index.md

 {{< /brick_image >}}
 {{< brick_reviews >}}{{< /brick_reviews >}}
 {{< brick_features >}}
-## Features
+## The best Hugo theme ever

 Hugobricks covers all components you would like to have at hand.
 It is a power engine for your web oriented projects.
+It has excellent performance in all categories.

 ---